myDevicesIoT/cayenne-docs/docs/CAYENNEAPI.md

 #### Reset Password

-In the event that a user has forgotten their password, the Cayenne API can be used to reset the password.
+In the event that a user has forgotten their password, the Cayenne REST API can be used to reset the password.
 Let's take a look at the Tank Monitoring sample app and examine how it deals with this scenario.

 **Generate password reset email**

 In order to reset the user's password, we first need to know the users login information.
-After providing this information, we can use the Cayenne API to generate and send an email containing a password reset link.
+After providing this information, we can use the Cayenne REST API to generate and send an email containing a password reset link.

 <p style="text-align:center"><br/><img src="https://s3.amazonaws.com/cloudfront-mydevices-wordpress/wp-content/uploads/20170524083818/Restaurant-iPhone_LogIn-1-3.png" width="346" height="615" alt="Sample App Forgot password screen"><br/><br/></p>